-In addition, the Regional EM Controller will determine any other members as the Regional Emergency Management Team to assist in this role as appropriate.
+In addition, the Regional EM Controller will determine any other members as the Regional Emergency Management Team (REMT) to assist in this role as appropriate.

-3.8.3 REGIONAL EMERGENCY MANAGEMENT TEAM (REMT)
+3.8.3 Regional Emergency Management Team (REMT)

-In addition to the established roles within the RECC, the Regional EM Controller may determine additional emergency services and other agency representatives are appropriate to assist in carrying out the functions of specific advisory roles or liaison role in a RECC.
+In addition to the established roles within the RECC, the Regional EM Controller may determine additional emergency services and other agency representatives are appropriate to assist in carrying out the functions of specific advisory or liaison roles in a RECC.

-The Regional EM Controller will identify a cohort of subject matters experts from Hazard Advisory Agencies and/or other agencies/organisations as or if required and request their presence in the RECC to form the REMT.
+The Regional EM Controller will identify a cohort of subject matters experts from Hazard Advisory Agencies and/or other agencies/organisations as or if required and request their physical presence in the RECC to form the REMT.